Provider level configuration

-Partners can create profile templates, which can be leveraged by their customers while creating profiles.
+Partners can create profile templates, which their customers can use while creating profiles.

 For example, a provider can create four site profile templates – Small Branch, Medium Branch, Large Branch, and Data Center.
 These templates are automatically made available to the customer accounts associated with the partner.
 Customers can use these templates while creating profiles.

 For instance, let’s say a customer decides to create a profile for small branch configuration.
-The customer can select one of the templates shared by the partner, made available via a drop-down as part of profile configuration, and then customize it to their network needs before saving the profile.
+The customer can select one of the templates shared by the partner, made available through a drop-down list as part of the profile configuration.
+The customer can customize it to their network needs before saving the profile.
 The profile template is not a live entity.
 It just aids the creation of profiles at the customer level.
 Profiles can be created only at a customer level, and are meant to be live entities serving as master configuration records.

 The provider can create configuration profiles, which can be shared with some or all customers, as needed.
 Site and WAN profiles are supported currently.